 The litters we use are Costco Brand or Special Kitty from Walmart unscented clumping litter.
 Please do not change litter brand when bringing your new kitten home as this will only confuse your new kitten and may result in unwanted behavior.

-Kittens are using cardboard and a sisal post for scratching.
-We provide multiple scratcher's and different textures such as sisal and cardboard to encourage positive scratching so kittens do not look to the furniture.
+Kittens are using cardboard, sisal post and cat trees for scratching.
+We provide multiple scratcher's and cat trees to encourage positive scratching so kittens do not look to the furniture.
 To ensure this continued positive behavior please provide cardboard and a sisal post/trees for your kitten to scratch.

 Please note that a cat tree that is totally carpeted will not provide the proper stimulation the kitten needs to satisfy the need to scratch (not to mention you are teaching it to scratch carpet) so it must have a sisal rope post/tree.
 Kitten nails have been routinely cut once a week or so and will need to have this routine continue to ensure nail health.